wordswords/dotfiles/README.md

 `:arg **/*.py`
 `:argdo **/\<animal\>/creature/qa | update`

-``**/*.py`` selects all python files down from the current dir recurisvely `:argo` executes a command on all files from current dir recurisvely.
+``**/*.py`` selects all python files down from the current dir recursively `:argo` executes a command on all files from current dir recursively.
-`%s/\<animal\>/creature/qa` replaces every occurance of 'animal' with 'creature' in every file - `a`, without raising errors if the matches are not found - `q` `update` saves the file only if it has been modified
+`%s/\<animal\>/creature/qa` replaces every occurrence of 'animal' with 'creature' in every file - `a`, without raising errors if the matches are not found - `q` `update` saves the file only if it has been modified

 ## Github Copilot